Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Methodology

 \subsection{Overview}

-In this paper, we propose an identity perceptual watermarking framework to adaptively embed imperceptible robust watermarks into images and proactively achieve detection and source tracing against Deepfake face swapping by precisely recovering the encoded watermarks.
-The model framework is demonstrated in Fig.~\ref{fig:framework}.
+In this paper, we propose a novel robust identity perceptual watermarking framework to adaptively embed imperceptible robust watermarks into images and proactively achieve detection and source tracing against Deepfake face swapping by precisely recovering the encoded watermarks.
+The framework of our approach is demonstrated in Fig.~\ref{fig:framework}.
 First, we devise a watermark generator $G_m$ to securely prepare the binary watermarks by assigning identity perceptual semantics with respect to the image contents.
-Then, the encoder is fed with the clean image $I$ and the corresponding watermark $m$ for encoding.
+Then, the encoder is fed with the clean image $I$ and the corresponding identity perceptual watermark $m$ for encoding.
 To guarantee robustness, we apply a common manipulation pool $P_\textrm{common}$ and a face swapping manipulation pool $P_\textrm{swap}$ as adversaries to the watermarked image $I_\textrm{rec}$ before recovering the watermark $m_\textrm{rec}$ via the decoder.
 Meanwhile, a discriminator that distinguishes the watermarked and clean images is adopted in the training stage to enhance image visual quality.
-By assigning constraints as discussed in Section~\ref{sec:loss_func}, the framework is trained to satisfy our objectives.
+By assigning constraints as discussed in Section~\ref{sec:loss_func}, the framework is trained to satisfy our objectives of watermark robustness.